xm1701/bcPRS/README.md

 1. Construct the cross-trait polygnic risk scores.

+# Simulation codes to understand the phenomenon

-# Example and demo code
+# Example

 ## Step 0: preparation of input data